 Engaging with art can cultivate our capacity to ask questions and to see and think differently.

-Ackland staff work with faculty to develop in person and virtual sessions and resources that broaden their scope of inquiry and develop their students’ academic skills.
+Ackland staff work with faculty to develop gallery sessions and resources that broaden their scope of inquiry and develop their students’ academic skills.
 For some, examining art enriches the study of a cultural or historical moment.
 For others, it strengthens students’ ability to analyze primary sources and expands their visual literacy.
 For some classes, works of art can also make abstract concepts clearer and more concrete, while for others still, it can elicit creative responses in different art forms.

 Regardless of your field of study, teaching with art at the Ackland can promote immersive attention, active learning, and curricular innovation.

 Scheduling a Class Session

-This fall, Ackland educators will teach small group sessions in the gallery, help develop assignments and activities for students to complete on their own and in small groups, and continue to develop synchronous sessions and asynchronous resources that support faculty learning objectives.
-We also encourage you to lead the class sessions yourself, and will gladly provide digital images and advice to ensure that you have the resources you need.
+Ackland educators teach group sessions in the gallery, help develop assignments and activities for students to complete on their own and in small groups, and develop a range of resources that support faculty learning objectives.
+We also encourage you to lead the class sessions yourself, and will gladly provide advice to ensure that you have the resources you need.